AztecProtocol/aztec-packages/docs/docs/concepts/foundation/communication/public_private_calls/slow_updates_tree.md

 **First iteration: Shared State Tree**

-Using a shared state tree, it is possible to privately access historic public data by providing a membership proof to show that a value is indeed part of a commitment, and then check that the commitment matches the one stored in the state, as shown below.
+Using a shared state tree, it is possible to privately access historical public data by providing a membership proof to show that a value is indeed part of a commitment, and then check that the commitment matches the one stored in the state, as shown below.

 ```mermaid
 graph TD;